-- weight distribution or aerodynamic changes.
-If accessories are added to the handlebar or front fork area, they must be as lightweight as possible and should be kept to a minimum. - Bulky or large accessories may seriously affect the stability of the motorcycle due to aerodynamic effects.
+- Accessories fitted to the handlebar or the front fork area can create instability due to improper weight distribution.
+If accessories are added to the handlebar or front fork area, they must be as lightweight as possible and should be kept to a minimum. - Bulky or large accessories may seriously affect the stability of the motorcycle.
 Wind may attempt to lift the motorcycle, or the motorcycle may become unstable in cross winds. - Certain accessories can displace the operator from his or her normal riding position.
-This improper position limits the freedom of movement of the operator and may limit control ability, therefore, such accessories are not recommended. - Use caution when adding electrical accessories.
-If electrical accessories exceed the capacity of the motorcycle's electrical system, an electric failure could result, which could cause a dangerous loss of engine power.
+This improper position limits the freedom of movement of the operator and may limit control ability, therefore, such accessories are not recommended.

+Use caution when adding electrical accessories.
+If electrical accessories exceed the capacity of the motorcycle's electrical system, an electric failure could result, which could cause a dangerous loss of lights or engine power.